worthpointlabs/terratest/README.md

 - Testing Docker images
 - Executing commands on servers over SSH
 - Working with AWS APIs
+- Working with GCP APIs
+- Working with Kubernetes APIs
 - Making HTTP requests
 - Running shell commands
 - And much more